-When Detroit fans settled into Navin Field for the traditional Labor Day doubleheader in 1918, they had no idea that they would see a 41-year old coach pitch and get a victory, and that a pharmacist who came to watch the game, would play the outfield in place of Ty Cobb.
+When fans settled into Navin Field for the traditional Labor Day doubleheader in 1918, they had no idea that they would see a 41-year old coach pitch, and that a pharmacist would play the outfield in place of Ty Cobb.
 But that’s what happened.

-For years, Jones told the story of that game, and the baseball he caught for the last out was one of his favorite possessions from his playing career.
-The ball, which Jones donated to the Museum in 1955, bears the hand-written description: “Last ball used in game at Navin Field in last game of season, 1918, caught by Davy Jones.
+For years, Jones told the story of that game.
+The baseball he caught for the last out was one of his favorite possessions from his playing career.
+The ball, which Jones donated to the Hall of Fame in 1955, bears the hand-written inscription: “Last ball used in game at Navin Field in last game of season, 1918, caught by Davy Jones.
 Hit by Jack Collins of Chicago White Sox.
 Season ending on Labor Day on account of War.”

 But for nearly 90 years an oversight kept Jones, who passed away in 1972, from receiving the credit for his part in that 1918 game.